 A Return of Investment Example from Real Life

-ROI is of course not only for Online Marketing, but it is also actually firstly used in the real brick & mortar businesses.
+ROI is of course not only for Online Marketing, but it is also actually firstly used in real brick & mortar businesses.
 Below, you may find an example of this.

 The ROI in online marketing